H1173: Jaleeyah's Law. Latest Version

 (4) Firearm. – Any (i) weapon, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive, or its frame or receiver, or (ii) firearm muffler or firearm silencer.
 This term does not include an antique firearm as defined in G.S.
 14‑409.11.

-(b) It shall be unlawful for any member of a criminal gang during and in relation to any crime of violence or drug crime for which the person would be chargeable by indictment under the laws of this State to use, carry, or possess a firearm in furtherance of that crime.
+(b) It shall be unlawful for any member of a criminal gang to use or carry a firearm during and in relation to, or to possess a firearm in furtherance of, any serious felony, drug crime, or crime of violence.
 A violation of this subsection is a Class G felony, unless subsection (c) or (d) of this section applies.

 (c) If a firearm is brandished during the commission of the offense, then the violation is a Class F felony.